History of Inside Indonesia

 Purpose of Inside Indonesia

-Inside Indonesia aims to provide a deeper image of Indonesia than that painted by mainstream media.
+Inside Indonesia aims to provide a deeper image and understanding of Indonesia than that painted by mainstream media.
 It focuses on human rights, environmental, social and political issues, but is not limited to those issues.
 It is not an academic journal, but a publication which produces high standard, interesting, jargon free material about Indonesia by Indonesians or by others who have travelled, lived and/or done research in the country.
 Inside Indonesia is a non-profit endeavour, and is run on an entirely voluntary basis.
 None of our editors, writers or photographers are paid.
 We rely on donations to cover our overheads.

 Inside Indonesia online